 Trip Dates: The posted start date for all trips is the day that volunteers must be on site.
 The end date is the day that volunteers can leave for home.
 Volunteers are expected to participate for the entire duration of the trip.

-The FULL designation pertains to students only.
+The FULL designation pertains to veterinary students only.
 Professional volunteers are encouraged to apply for all trips-even those listed as FULL.
-Applications for veterinarians, technicians and other experienced non-student volunteers will be accepted until all teams are fully staffed.
+Applications for veterinarians, technicians and other experienced non-student volunteers are accepted at any time.
 Updated notes will be posted in the Trip Details section when a clinic is fully staffed for professional volunteers as well.

 |Variable||-- Cape Wildlife Center --|